-This handbook book examines the regional and international dynamics of the Middle East.
-It challenges the state society dichotomy to make sense of decision making and behaviour by ruling regimes.
-The 28 chapters include the world’s leading scholars of the Middle East and International Relations (IR) in order to make sense of the region.
-This synthesis of area studies expertise and IR theory provides a unique and rigorous account of the region’s current dynamics, which have reached crisis point since the beginning of the Arab Spring.
+This handbook examines the regional and international dynamics of the Middle East.
+It challenges the state society dichotomy to make sense of decision-making and behavior by ruling regimes.
+The 33 chapter authors include the world’s leading scholars of the Middle East and International Relations (IR) in order to make sense of the region.
+This synthesis of area studies expertise and IR theory provides a unique and rigorous account of the region’s current dynamics, which have reached a crisis point since the beginning of the Arab Spring.

 1. The blurred line between state identity and realpolitik Shahram Akbarzadeh

-2. Neoclassical Realism: Domestic Politics, Systemic Pressures, and the impact on Foreign Policy since the Arab Spring Thomas Juneau, Steven E. Lobell, Norrin Ripsman and Larry Rubin
+2. Neoclassical realism: domestic politics, systemic pressures, and the impact on foreign policy since the Arab Spring Thomas Juneau, Steven E. Lobell, Norrin M. Ripsman, and Lawrence P. Rubin

 3. What constructivism?
 Vendulka Kubálková

 4. Historical sociology and Middle East international relations Ewan Stein

 5. Subaltern realism meets the Arab world Mohammed Ayoob

 6. Islam, political Islam, and the state system Frédéric Volpi